Walter Ralston Martin: Controversies

 In the 1980s, Martin was involved in critical debates over the positive confession success theology (also called Word of Faith) of Christian charismatic teachers such as Kenneth Copeland and Kenneth Hagin.
 While Martin was critical of these teachers' claims concerning their views of Christ, healing, faith, and prosperity, he believed in the perpetuity of charismatic spiritual gifts in the Church.
 To that end, Martin presented his positive appraisal of spiritual gifts in several audio lectures and by editing with chapter endnotes, a fresh reprint edition of nineteenth-century evangelist Dwight L. Moody's book Secret Power.

 Some opponents have made claims that Martin did not have a valid doctorate.
-Mr. and Mrs. Robert Brown of Arizona, two members of The Church of Jesus Christ of Latter-day Saints, have stated that California Western University, now known as California Coast University (CCU) was not accredited at the time the degree was awarded.
+Mr. and Mrs. Robert Brown of Arizona, members of The Church of Jesus Christ of Latter-day Saints, stated that California Western University, now known as California Coast University (CCU) was not accredited at the time the degree was awarded.
 In addition some opponents of Martin claim he purchased his doctorate from CCU, which they claim was a degree mill.
 Martin completed all the coursework at New York University, which is also an accredited school.
 Furthermore, California Coast University also offers fully accredited programs, being approved by the State of California since 1974.
 Such approval is currently granted by the California Bureau for Private Postsecondary Education.
 It, however, received national accreditation only in 2005, from the Distance Education and Training Council (DETC).
 It obtained this status after a study by the US General Accounting Office (GAO), which sought to provide national accreditation to schools that offered high-quality education, which concluded that CCU was never a diploma mill and never committed wrongdoing.